Lead Apron Uses in Radiology, Cath Lab, Dental & C-Arm Procedures

 • OT-guided imaging

 Urology procedures may involve C-arm or fluoroscopy guidance.
-Lead aprons help protect doctors, technicians and OT staff from scattered radiation during imaging-assisted procedures.
+Lead aprons help protect doctors, technicians and OT staff from scattered radiation.

 • Stone procedures